Your Credit Score

 We sometimes use systems to make automated decisions about you or your business.
 This helps us to make sure our decisions are quick, fair, efficient and correct, based on what we know.
 Automated decisions can affect the products, services or features we may offer you now or in the future, or the price we charge for them.
 They are based on personal information that we have or that we are allowed to collect from others.

 We may decide what to charge for some products and services based on what we know.
-For instance, if you use our online mortgage calculator, it will use the personal financial details you put in to estimate the kind of mortgage we may offer you.
-If you apply for insurance, we will compare what you tell us with other records to work out how likely you are to make a claim.
+For example, if you use our online mortgage calculator, it will use the personal financial details you put in to estimate the kind of mortgage we may offer you.
+If you apply for insurance, we’ll compare what you tell us with other records to work out how likely you are to make a claim.
 This will help us to decide whether to offer you the product and what price to charge you.

-The personal information we have for you is made up of what you tell us, and data we collect when you use our services, or from outside organisations we work with.
+The personal information we have for you is made up of what you tell us, and information we collect when you use our services, or from outside organisations we work with.
 We study this to form a view on what we think you may do, want, or need.
 This is how we decide which products, services and offers may be relevant for you.

 We use this information to place you in groups with similar customers.
 These are called customer segments.
-We use these to study and learn about our customers’ needs, and to make decisions based on what we learn.
-This is called profiling.
-It helps us to design products, services and offers for different customer segments, and to manage our relationships with them.
+We use these to study and learn about our customers’ needs.
+It helps us to design different products, services and offers for different customer segments, and to manage our relationships with them.
 It also helps us tailor what individuals see on our own and other websites and mobile apps, including social media.

 We use your personal information to help decide if your personal or business accounts may be being used for fraud or money-laundering.
 We may detect that an account is being used in ways that fraudsters work.
 Or we may notice that an account is being used in a way that is unusual for you or your business.
 If we think there is a risk of fraud, we may stop activity on the accounts or refuse access to them.